shhnjk/allow-unique-origin/README.md

 The origin of a document sandboxed in this way will be `sandbox:["$RANDOM_UUID","$PRECURSOR_ORIGIN"]`.
 For example, if `https://example.com` set a `CSP: sandbox allow-unique-origin` header, then the origin of the document would be `sandbox:["9138ee47-c4f7-4e30-8751-acf51834e3f6","https://example.com"]`.
 Having a unique origin that contains the precursor origin, makes it possible to implement a number of useful product features like checking the precursor origin when responding to CORS requests.

 These sandboxed pages will have access to isolated new storage partitions with a lifetime scoped to the current page.
 This includes `document.cookie`, `window.localStorage`, `window.caches`, and more.

+Since unique-origin documents are considered cross-origin (and cross-site) from the precursor origin (and any other origins), it should be process-isolated whenever possible by User Agents.

 ### Blob URL Response Headers